Attracting Butterflies to Your Garden Using Trees

 In addition to planting the right trees, consider the overall environment:

-• Water Sources: Butterflies need water, but they drink from shallow sources.
+• Butterflies need water, but they drink from shallow sources.
 A simple puddling station can be created by placing a shallow dish with water and a few rocks for perching.

-• Avoiding Pesticides: Pesticides can harm butterflies at all life stages.
+• Pesticides can kill butterflies at all life stages.
 Opt for organic gardening practices and natural pest control methods to protect butterflies and their caterpillars.

-• Seasonal Variety: Plant a variety of trees and shrubs that bloom at different times of the year to provide a continuous food source for butterflies.
+• Plant a variety of trees and shrubs that bloom at different times of the year to provide a continuous food source for butterflies.